NasserMostafa1000/gomango-store/README.md

 ## Ownership & Contact

+I originally built **Gomango.shop** from scratch before selling the live store to a new owner.
+The entire codebase remains my intellectual property, and I maintain full rights to showcase, reuse, or adapt it.

-I am the sole engineer and product owner for **Gomango.shop**.
-Feel free to review the live deployment or reach out for collaboration:
+Feel free to explore the production deployment or reach out for collaboration:

 > [https://Gomango.shop](https://Gomango.shop)

 All rights reserved.
-Redistribution or reuse requires my written approval.
+Any redistribution or reuse of the source code requires my written approval.